karenpayneoregon/logging-with-serilog-csharp/DestructuringSamples/readme.md

 Here when logging a `Customer` object, we only want to log the `FirstName`, `LastName`, and `OfficePhoneNumber` properties.
 The rest of the properties are ignored.

+## Configuration

+See Classes\Program.cs for the configuration of Serilog.

 ## Model

 ```csharp